Terradue/doc-developer-sandbox/source/start/principles.rst

 This feature allows to compare the results from different sets of parameters for example.

 ..
-TIP:: check the Application descriptor XML file defines the default parameter values and how to override these in the workflow
+TIP:: check the Application descriptor XML file defines the default parameter values and how to override these in the workflow.

+You have now an understanding of the way your PaaS environment is dealing with datasets and programs, and how it leverages the Hadoop Distributed File System.

+..
+LEARN MORE:: you can get a deeper insight with these 5 Common Questions About Apache Hadoop http://blog.cloudera.com/blog/2009/05/5-common-questions-about-hadoop/

 The Application Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Role of the Directed Acyclic Graph (DAG)
 """"""""""""""""""""""""""""""""""""""""
 The DAG helps you to sequence your Application workflow with simple rules.
 For the Hadoop Map/Reduce programming framework, a workflow is subject to constraints that certain tasks must be performed earlier than others.

 The Nodes of the DAG can be Mappers, Reducers or (starting from ciop v1.2) Map/Reduce Hadoop jobs.